Published By Janet Gershen-Siegel at August 27th, 2017

 Dun & Bradstreet’s PAYDEX score ranges from 0 to 100.
 A PAYDEX score has a basis in payment data which is on report to the bureau.
 Or it is on report to data-gathering companies partnering with the agency.

-D & B uses this data, in addition to a credit score and financial stress score, in order to advise how much credit a lender ought to extend to your small business.
+D & B uses this data, in addition to a credit score and financial stress score, to advise how much credit a lender ought to extend to your small business.

 So as to get a PAYDEX score, you must file for a D-U-N-S number by way of Dun & Bradstreet’s website.
-The number is free of charge.
+The number is free, but it’s not a free business credit report.
 Plus the bureau needs to have reports of your payments with four or more merchants.

 Your company’s PAYDEX score shows if your payments are typically made without delay or ahead of schedule.
 As you might expect, a greater number is better.